Wednesday, November 28, 2007

 About

 At WAC's meeting a couple weeks ago, to follow up Take Back the Night, we talked about the rape policies at Geneseo.
 A few of us did some research online about the policies here, and what a rape survivor is supposed to do depending on what kind of action they would like to take.
 Some of us were primarily interested in what happens to a student who rapes another student, in response to a recent incident.
 A victim of rape was frustrated because another student who raped her is still walking around campus.
 And we knew of other people who had had the same thing happen.
 It was very hard to find information about what happens to a perpetrator; all of the information seemed to be victim-focused.
 We are starting up this blog to keep track of the information as we find it out, and eventually we'd like to consolidate it into a pamphlet or website that is reader-friendly.
-What we
+What we did find out in our first searches was:

 -Health Services (Lauderdale Health Center) will provide emergency contraception "and will arrange transport to hospital for other services as needed during business hours", as they cannot perform rape kits due to legal reasons - there needs to be a trained and certified nurse, as well as a police officer present, and a place to store the completed rape kits for a certain number of years, all of which Geneseo doesn't have.
 Lindsey asked a friend who works for GFR (Geneseo First Response) if GFR is allowed to drive students to the hospital after-hours, when the Health Center is closed, but this friend told her no, because they are supposed to stay local.
 So one of our first questions is if a police officer or an ambulance can drive a person to the hospital.
 A couple years ago we tried to figure out if we could set up a system where there are students who can drive to the hospital on-call at all hours, in case anybody needs it, but there was too much liability involved with that, plus we think people may not be comfortable going with another student they do not know.
 We still need to find out more about this but it seems like the options are going with a friend or going in an ambulance.